SubratShrestha/Notes/UNSW/20T2/1521Comp/assembler.md

 ## Accessing Memory.

 These instructions move data between memory and CPU.
 1, 2 and 4-bytes (8, 16 and 32 bit) quantities can be moved.
 Firstly there is something called a **word**, and a word is a specific sized chunk of data and the size of it used to be hardcoded into a system.
-Nowadays though a word has a size of 32 bits.
+Nowadays though a word has a size of 32 bits or maybe 64 bits.

 So a word is basically a chunk of 32 bit data.
+There are also half words, and bytes.

 ```assembly
 lw addr				load word from addr in memory (32 bits)